Black Forest: Rivers and lakes

 Rivers in the Black Forest include the Danube (which originates in the Black Forest as the confluence of the Brigach and Breg rivers), the Enz, the Kinzig, the Murg, the Nagold, the Neckar, the Rench, and the Wiese.
 The Black Forest occupies part of the continental divide between the Atlantic Ocean drainage basin (drained by the Rhine) and the Black Sea drainage basin (drained by the Danube).

-The longest Black Forest rivers are (length includes stretches outside the Black Forest):
+The longest Black Forest rivers are (lengths include stretches outside the Black Forest):